The Second Safari Lens

 • Nikkor 24-200mm f/4-6.3 VR — This superzoom sounds like a good choice at first glance, but it is clearly the worst possible choice once you're in the true telephoto range.
 Moreover, like all superzooms, the 24-200mm f/4-6.3 VR loses some focal length as you focus closer.
 You'll also note that the f/6.3 side is slower than the other lenses I put in this group.
 One reason you sometimes pick up your second body and lens is because the light is disappearing at the end of the day and you're not able to hold subjects with your long lens due to aperture.

 • Tamron 35-150mm f/2-2.8 — This is my usual second lens (again, my primary is the 400mm f/2.8 TC VR S).
-I'm less worried about the wide scenic, but more worried about subject isolation, which is the reason why the previous lens isn't the one I carry.
+I'm less worried about the wide scenic, but more worried about subject isolation, which is the reason why the previous lenses aren't the ones I carry.
 I've never been unhappy with the results from the Tamron 35-150mm f/2-2.8, and now that we have a native Z-mount version of it—the original was a Sony E-mount one that I used on a Megadap adapter—I can heartily recommend it to all.

-• Nikkor 70-180mm f/2.8 — On my last trip I brought this lens with me (as a second to the 180-600mm f/5.6-6.3 VR), and I'm going to say something bold: it's a better choice than the 70-200mm f/2.8 VR S. No, it's not sharper in the corners.
+• Nikkor 70-180mm f/2.8 — On one recent trip to Africa I brought this lens with me (as a second to the 180-600mm f/5.6-6.3 VR), and I'm going to say something bold: it's a better choice than the 70-200mm f/2.8 VR S. No, it's not sharper in the corners.
 Yes, it can flare more.
 No, the bokeh isn't quite as well handled.
 But those aren't the big things you're typically worried about on safari.
 Here's the reason why I give it a strong nod: it focuses down to essentially macro levels (1:2; though don't place focus in the corners; keep focus centered).
-It travels smaller and lighter, it has perfectly fine DX-boundary sharpness, and it has that close focus ability.
+It travels smaller and lighter, and it has perfectly fine DX-boundary sharpness.
 The "drawback" that keeps some from this lens is that it doesn't have VR.
 Frankly, the sensor VR is good enough to handle 180mm decently, and you're not likely pushing down into slower shutter speeds on safari, anyway.

 • Nikkor 70-200mm f/2.8 VR S — Absolutely nothing wrong with this lens.
 As 70-200's go, it's right there at the top of the heap.
 But it's surprisingly the size and weight of the F-mount version, and the thing we're all clamoring for these days is to make our overall kit smaller and lighter.
 The 70-200mm f/2.8 VR S doesn't do that ;~).
 I'm perfectly happy with the 70-200mm f/2.8 VR S, but for the size and weight I like the Tamron 35-150mm f/2-2.8 better.
 And if I need smaller/lighter, the 70-180mm f/2.8 is the clearer choice for me.